lubnaibrahim/genomics/README.md

 # genomics
-Using Runtime Reconfiguration to Accelerate
+Using Runtime Reconfiguration to Accelerate Short Read Alignment.
-                          Short Read Alignment